rafasoares/cancancan-wiki/Separate-Role-Model.md

 If you are defining a user's roles in Ruby then I don't recommend using a separate role model and table.
-See [[Role Based Authorization]] for my recommend way.
+See [[Role Based Authorization]] for my recommended way.

 But in case a separate model is the best solution for you, here I show how to set up a many-to-many association between User and Role.
 The join model is called Assignment.